-I remember my first Gauley trip- as I think most boaters do.
+I remember my first time on the Gauley River- as I think most boaters do.
 A NARR veteran- Jason Swan was my “trainer”.
 Within minutes of being on the Upper Gauley with a boat full of experienced guides (yet all new to the Gauley), Jason asks, “Who wants to guide?”
 At the time I was in my eighth year guiding and was no rookie to how the game works.
 If you want trips, you better step up before someone else does.
 So, with confidence in my voice I said, “I do”.
 I couldn’t tell you much about our lines that day, but I can tell you I remember a few key things about my first day on the Gauley River:

 - WHITEWATER with big, splashy waves was such a treat after years of western boating (of course spring is great out West, but after June it generally gets really low and becomes more about technical rock dodging than wave crashing).